 Event Horizon follows a group of space explorers who take Dr. William Weir back to his spaceship, the Event Horizon, so he can retrieve his experiment.
 The plan seems simple enough, up until Weir reveals that his experiment is a machine that opened a portal to a Hell dimension full of chains and nails that's reminiscent of the Hellraiser films.

-Strap on your hockey mask, because here comes a crazy Friday the 13th theory.
-In the films, the killer isn't actually a grown-up Jason Voorhees, he's actually a deadite, AKA the demons from the Evil Dead films that can inhabit people's bodies.
-This theory comes from multiple sources who put their heads together on Reddit after user /u/Bacxaber said that they believe Jason is actually an evil spirit.
+Strap on your hockey mask, because here comes a wild Friday the 13th theory.
+In the films, the slayer isn't actually a grown-up Jason Voorhees, he's actually a deadite, AKA the demons from the Evil Dead films.
+This theory comes from multiple sources who put their heads together on Reddit after user /u/ Bacxaber said that they believe Jason is actually an evil spirit.
 A few other Redditors pointed out that the Necronomicon appears in both Jason Goes To Hell and the Freddy vs. Jason vs. Ash comic, so it's likely that Jason is explicitly tied into Evil Dead canon.

 It's a little unclear why Elm Street's Freddy Krueger continues to torment local children without rest.
 Yes, he's getting back at the people who burned him alive after he took advantage of a bunch of children, but surely he should have found satisfaction long before The Final Nightmare.
 What if there's something else going on?